oss/shrunk/README.md

 Then build the HTML documentation with

+    $ cd backend
     $ ./setup.py build_sphinx

-This will place the Shrunk developer manual in `./build/sphinx/html`.
+This will place the Shrunk developer manual in `./backend/build/sphinx/html`.
 Open the file `index.html` in that directory and start reading the tutorials linked therein!

 Features